-Room and board at University of Maine at Farmington is $10,238 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $5,356.
+Room and board at University of Maine at Farmington is $10,486 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Maine at Farmington undergrads use financial aid to finance their education.
-In 2021, 1,162 of the 1,582 undergrads enrolled received financial aid.
-University of Maine at Farmington meets 82 percent of the demonstrated financial need for undergraduates.
+The majority of University of Maine at Farmington undergrads use financial aid to help pay for school.
+In 2022, 1,056 of the 1,580 undergrads enrolled received financial aid.
+University of Maine at Farmington meets 81% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $15,707 a year.
-Around 85 percent of University of Maine at Farmington undergrads take out student loans to cover any remaining costs.
-University of Maine at Farmington graduates who have student loans graduate with an average of $28,751 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $15,379 a year.
+Around 83% of University of Maine at Farmington undergrads take out student loans to cover any remaining costs.
+University of Maine at Farmington graduates who have student loans graduate with an average of $29,121 of student loan debt.